Using Controlled Packages

-A Controlled Package is a Package configured to save and load in XML format to a named file; the XML output is UML 1.3 compliant XMI, with Enterprise Architect extensions to support diagrams and additional model elements.
-Controlled Packages are a powerful means of 'externalizing' parts of an Enterprise Architect model.
+A Controlled Package is a Package configured to save and load in Native/XMI format to a named file.
+Native formats are Enterprise Architect-specific file formats while XMI is UML compliant, with Enterprise Architect extensions to support diagrams and additional model elements.
+Controlled Packages are a useful means of 'externalizing' parts of an Enterprise Architect model.

-Package XML is standard XMI-compliant output that can be loaded into any XML viewer, or used by any XML-based tool to perform manipulations and extracts, such as document or code generators.
+When configured to use XML, the output can be loaded into any XML viewer, or used by any XML-based tool to perform manipulations and extracts, such as document or code generators.

 Controlled Packages appear in the Browser window with a small colored rectangle to the left of the Package icon, as shown for the CIM Package: